The Ultimate 10-Day Colombia Itinerary

 Day 5: Medellin

+Visiting Medellin is one of the top things to do in Colombia.
 Medellin is an exciting and vibrant city with great food, museums, art, and culture.
 After recently going through a transformation, Medellin is great international city to visit.
 Known as the city of eternal Spring, Medellin has great weather, with the temperature staying around 75 degrees Fahrenheit.
-Medellin will most likely your favorite city during your 10 days in Colombia.

 Where to Stay in Medellin

 Medellin has many hotels, hostels, and Airbnbs.
 If you are looking to stay in a hotel or a hostel, booking.com has many options that you can search for and sort by price.
 Airbnb is also a great choice in Medellin, as there are a variety of accommodations ranging from private rooms to entire apartments.
-If you haven’t joined Airbnb yet, use this Airbnb link and get $40 off your first booking!
-I recommend staying in El Poblado.
-El Poblado is a short Uber or metro ride away from the other best things to do and we felt very safe here.
-There are a lot of great food options, and although more expensive than other areas of Medellin there was a lot of variety and lower risk of getting sick.
+I recommend staying in El Poblado as it is a short Uber or metro ride away from the other best things to do in Medellin.
+There are also a lot of great restaurant options in El Poblado.

 Explore El Poblado

 El Poblado is expensive for Medellin, but it is really nice and has lots of great restaurants and bars.
 El Poblado gets pretty quiet during the day but there are some great brunch spots like Cambria and D’Andre Gourmet.
 At night El Poblado comes alive, with lots of great dinner spots, bars, and clubs.
 Our favorite restaurants for dinner were Bonhomia and 37 Park.
-If you are looking to go out for drinks and desert, Botanika Lounge has the most delicious chocolate cake (I’m still thinking about it).
+If you are looking to go out for drinks and desert, Botanika Lounge has the most delicious chocolate cake.

 Get a View of Medellin on Metro Cable Line J